-Introduction 1.
+1. INTRODUCTION

 In the problem of data exchange, source data (conforming to a source schema) must be restructured to form a solution conforming to a target schema.
 The restructuring must follow a specification, known as a schema mapping, which describes the relationship between the two schemas.
 Normally such specifications are given by source-to-target dependencies, which are often formulated as relational calculus queries of special form.
+Under a schema mapping, there could be many possible solutions to materialize as a target instance.
+The goal then is to find a solution that would make it possible to answer queries over the chosen target instance in a way that is consistent with the source data.

-Authors' address: School of Informatics, University of Edinburgh, Edinburgh EH8 9AB, UK.
-E-mail: $\{s-amano, cdavid, libkin, fmurlak\}$ @inf.ed.ac.uk.
+Mailling address: School of Informatics, University of Edinburgh, Edinburgh EH8 9AB, UK.
+Email addresses: {s-amano,cdavid,libkin}@inf.ed.ac.uk,fmurlak@mimuw.edu.pl